AterLux/PhpSimpleExpression/README.md

 Some less obvious optimizations also can be peformed.
 Such as combining successive concatenations in a single, or combining math operands (e.g. `(x * 4) / 2` => `(x * 2)` etc.

-To check how optimizations were done, you can use `debugDump()` method of a single expression.
+To check how optimizations were done, you can use `debugDump()` method of a `SimpleExpression`.
 It will return textual representation of evaluation tree.

 ```php
   $s = "(PI > 3) ? sin(x * 2 * PI) : sqrt(y)";